-Retinitis pigmentosa is a group of rare, genetic disorders that involve a breakdown and loss of cells in the retina – which is the light sensitive tissue that lines the back of the eye.
+Retinitis pigmentosa is a group of rare, genetic disorders that involve a breakdown and loss of cells in the retina – which is the light-sensitive tissue that lines the back of the eye.

 With retinal pigmentosa, you may experience vision loss in the following ways:

 - Loss of night vision – Night blindness is when you are unable to see anything in the dark.
-Your vision may be completely normal during the day but as you start losing night vision, it takes longer to adjust to darkness.
+Your vision may be completely normal during the day but as you start losing night vision, it takes longer to adjust to the darkness.
 You may have difficulties driving during dusk and you may find it hard to see in cinemas or other dimly lit rooms.